 Prior to entering private practice, Mr. Bronstein served as an attorney with the Division of Corporation Finance and Division of Market Regulation at the Securities and Exchange Commission.

-Mr. Bronstein has been recognized in 2019 and the six years immediately preceding as a Washington D.C.
+Mr. Bronstein has been recognized in 2020 and the seven years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Securities & Corporate Finance by Super Lawyers magazine.
-He was recommended by Legal 500 US in the area of Mergers & Acquisitions and Buyouts in 2016, 2017, 2018 and 2019 and is AV® rated by Martindale-Hubbell.*
+He was recommended by Legal 500 US for Mergers & Acquisitions in 2020 and the four years immediately preceding and is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 Represented Beneficial Bancorp, Inc. (“Beneficial” – NASDAQ: BNCL) in its $1.5 billion merger with and into WSFS Financial Corporation (“WSFS” – NASDAQ: WSFS), in one of the largest bank mergers announced in the U.S. in 2018.